pixelflinger/lanczos-2d/README.md

 (middle-right) and results in a duplicated spectrum of the image (bottom-right)_

 > [!NOTE]
-> The images above are a simulation of sampling an analog image, in reality,
+> The images above are a simulation of sampling an analog image.
+In reality,
 > and as stated above, the spectrum of the image is replicated in all directions
 > forever (i.e: it's not limited to [-2,-2]).